 |Request for 2nd year of funding (if required)||2022||30 Apr|

 |Decision on renewal for 2nd year (if requested) by POGO members||2022||Mid June|

 Interim (18-month) report submitted

 A sub-committee of POGO members (who do not have conflicts of interest) will review the proposals, according to a number of criteria, e.g. relevance to POGO’s Strategy and priority areas; timeliness of proposal; adequacy of proposed deliverables and milestones; adequacy of WG/project membership (including geographic and gender balance).
 For training initiatives, the expected impact of the training and proposed methods for evaluating success will also be taken into account.

 The Committee will then decide on the proposal(s) to take forward, depending on the available budget.
 The availability (or otherwise) of other funding sources should not be a determining factor in the selection process.

 The proposal leaders (or nominees) will be required to give presentations on progress at each POGO Annual Meeting.
 It is anticipated that the POGO Annual Meetings (and Executive Committee Meetings) may also provide opportunities for the Working Groups to meet.
-Financial and activity reports will need to be submitted within 2 months of the activities having taken place.
+Financial and interim reports will also need to be submitted by 30th November.
 A final written report will be required at the end of the period of activities.
 In addition, the leaders will be asked to provide short articles and images for the POGO newsletter, and material for a fact sheet/report card for public dissemination of the outcomes (to be loaded on POGO website).